epics-containers/epics-containers.github.io/main/_sources/explanations/introduction.rst.txt

 Hard IOCs will not be supported in their current form.
 Perhaps there is a future possibility of turning hard IOCs remote devices.

+Note that OPI is also out of scope for this initial phase.
+See `no_opi`

 Additional Tools
 ----------------